AubreyApperson/KPFM-Keithley/README.md

 ## KPFM Experiment template.pxp
 A experiment template that automatically loads all necesary files for the Keithley-Igor communcation for KPFM measurements on Asylum AFM.

+## Igor Help File KPFM extension.ifn
+The notebook (editable) help file.
-For more information, see the help file in the Igor-batch-OSC repository labeled Igor Help File KPFM extension.ihf
+## Igor Help File KPFM extension.ihf
+A compiled help file that igor can incorporate and immediately being searching.